coolguyalex/coolguyalex.github.io/pages/rpg/blackcloaks.md

 - Piper - Young girl conscripted into the black cloaks after her family was murdered by soldiers.

 ### Deceased Recruits
-​1.
-Shivin' Shaun (Shane F) - Fell from a tower in the moonlight
+1. Shivin' Shaun (Shane F) - Fell from a tower in the moonlight
 2. Janix  (Shane F)- Consumed by flaming literature
 3. Nominal John (Alex Si) - Rest in spaghetti never forgetti.
 4. Gray Dickson (Alex Si) - Consumed by crystal skull flame
-5. ​Gruner Veltliner (Kristina M)- Blasted by steam
+5. Gruner Veltliner (Kristina M)- Blasted by steam
 6. Arthur (Jake V) - Pincushioned by guards
 7. Cannibal Cad (Hannah) - Lept to his demise.
 8. Cleatus (Larry S) - Swallowed by a Hydra